edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

         ```

     !!!
 Note
         The `path_index` refers to the index of the device video streaming path from the path list.
-For e.g. if a usb device has one
+For example if a usb device has one
         video streaming path such as /dev/video0 the `path_index` value will be 0.
-In case of Intel real sense cameras there are three video
+In case of Intel&#8482; RealSense&#174; cameras there are three video
-        streaming paths, hence the user will have 3 options for `path_index` which are 0,1 and 2.
+        streaming paths, hence the user will have 3 options for `path_index` which are 0, 1 and 2.
 The default value is 0 if no `path_index`
         input is provided.

     !!! example - "Example DataFormat Response"